Tuyki/starter-hugo-academic/content/post/genealogy/index.md

 This confirms my hypothesis: my ancestors indeed worked in Germany between the 15th and 17th centuries.
 Since my own advisor, [Prof. Dr. Volker Tresp](https://www.dbs.ifi.lmu.de/~tresp/), finished his PhD in the United States, I have quite a number of close relatives from there.
 Traveling back in time, it is interesting to see that the center of mathematics moved from Germany via Italy and Greece to Iran.
-The very first ancestor that one could track down is Sharaf al-Din al-Tusi, an iranian mathematician and astronomer of the Islamic Golden Age.
+The very first ancestor that one could track down is Sharaf al-Din al-Tusi, an Iranian mathematician and astronomer of the Islamic Golden Age.
 [Wikipedia](https://en.wikipedia.org/wiki/Sharaf_al-Din_al-Tusi), "most mathematicians today can trace their lineage back to him".